Cadasta/cadasta-docs/en/05-odkcollect.md

 ![](/assets/odk-geotrace-3.png)

 **Manual mode** allows you to record your geotrace manually.
 Every time you want to drop a pin, click the **Record Location Point** button at the top of the map.
+For example, it's common practice to drop pins at each corner of a location.

 > add image here?